Skip to content

 Day 7: Back to Sarajevo

 The last day is the longest drive, so start reasonably early.
-Closing the loop from Trebinje back to Sarajevo is roughly 220 km and about 3.5-4 hours the sensible way - back up through the Neretva valley past Mostar.
-(There’s a shorter-looking eastern route through Bileća, Gacko and Nevesinje, but it’s slower going over mountain roads, and unless you specifically want that scenery, the western return is easier.)
-Break it wherever you fancy a coffee; you’ve earned an unhurried pace.
+Closing the loop from Trebinje back to Sarajevo is roughly 220 km and about 3.5-4 hours the sensible way, back up through the Neretva valley past Mostar.
+(The eastern route through Bileća, Gacko and Nevesinje looks shorter but is slower over mountain roads.)
+Break it wherever you fancy a coffee.

-If your flight home is out of Sarajevo, aim to reach the airport with time to drop the car.
-If you’re flying from Dubrovnik instead - a common move, since it’s close to Trebinje - you’d flip the end of this loop: skip the drive back north, and finish on the Croatian coast instead.
-Our sister site’s Dubrovnik guide covers that end if you tack it on.
+If your flight home is out of Sarajevo, reach the airport with time to drop the car.
+Flying from Dubrovnik instead is a common move, since it’s close to Trebinje: skip the drive north and finish on the Croatian coast.
+Our sister site’s Dubrovnik guide covers that end.

 Renting a car and getting around

-A hire car is the backbone of this itinerary - it turns a string of hard-to-reach sights into one flowing week, and every day from three onward depends on it.
-Book it in Sarajevo for pickup the morning you leave the city.
-A few things worth knowing:
+A hire car is the backbone of this itinerary from day three onward.
+Book it in Sarajevo for pickup the morning you leave the city:

 • The roads.
-Outside the short Sarajevo motorway, you’re mostly on two-lane roads shared with trucks - good surfaces, beautiful scenery, but plan on modest average speeds.
-Watch for police speed traps, especially in Republika Srpska.
+Outside the short Sarajevo motorway you’re on two-lane roads with trucks: good surfaces, modest average speeds.
+Watch for speed traps, especially in Republika Srpska.

-Seven days done this way - two cities, a canyon drive, a clutch of waterfalls and dervish houses, and a wine town to finish - is about the best introduction to Bosnia and Herzegovina there is.
-Keep the driving unhurried, keep marks in your pocket, and you will end the week wishing you had booked longer.
+One week done this way - two cities, a canyon drive, waterfalls and a dervish house, a wine town to finish - is still the best introduction to Bosnia you can book.
+Keep the driving unhurried, keep marks in your pocket, and you’ll end the week wishing you’d booked longer.

 Route day by day